 Christophe Beck, who’s best known for his Emmy-winning work on TV’s Buffy the Vampire Slayer, contributed the delightful instrumental score; Flight of the Conchords’ Bret McKenzie served as music supervisor.
 The soundtrack features original ditties written by the latter (including the anthem “Life’s a Happy Song”), a couple of covers reimagined by the Muppets (“Forget You” and a barbershop-chorus version of a tune I won’t reveal), some Muppet classics revisited (“The Rainbow Connection” and “Mah Na Mah Na”), and even a Muppet cover band’s version of a familiar Muppets number.

-Related: Mup’ Beat • Emerald Sit-In • Double
+Related: Mup’ Tempo • Emerald Sit-In • Double